NahashCode/Oharvest_back/README.md

 ### NPM

-Install, in a first time, all packages mandatory with :
+Install all mandatory packages, in a first time :

 ```shell
 npm install